-If you’ve been around the real food community much, you’ve heard many references to the benefits of coconut, especially coconut oil.
-Ostracized by the medical community for it’s saturated fat content, it seems that coconut oil might finally be making a comeback in the mainstream health community.
+If you’ve been around the real food community much, you’ve heard many references to the benefits of coconut oil.
+Once ostracized by the medical community for it’s saturated fat content, it seems that coconut oil might finally be making a comeback in the mainstream health community.

 Coconut oil is the most nutrient dense part of the coconut.
 It is solid at room temperature like butter.
 It doesn’t break down in heat or light or become rancid like many oils, and in my opinion has a wonderful tropical smell.

 It is a wonderful way to increase the amount of healthy fats in your diet, and is helpful in assimilation of fat soluble vitamins.